robvanvolt/DALLE-datasets/README.md

 ## Credits

-Special thanks go to <a href="https://github.com/rom1504">Romaine</a>, who improved the download scripts made the great WebDataset format with his continuous coding efforts more accessible! 🙏
+Special thanks go to <a href="https://github.com/rom1504">Romaine</a>, who improved the download scripts and made the great WebDataset format more accessible with this continuous coding efforts! 🙏

 A lot of inspiration was taken from https://github.com/yashbonde/dall-e-baby - unfortunately that repo does not get updated anymore...
 Also, the shard creator was inspired by https://github.com/tmbdev-archive/webdataset-examples/blob/master/makeshards.py.